ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 {: #exp-iops-general-limitations}

 * Primary boot volume IOPS cannot be adjusted.
-* To adjust IOPS, the volume must be attached to a running virtual server instance.
+* To adjust IOPS, the volume must be attached to a virtual server instance that is powered on and _running_.
-* The volume must be in an _available_ state with the instance powered on and in a _running_ state.
+* To adjust IOPS, the volume must be in an _available_ state.

 ### Volume and IOPS limitations
 {: #exp-vol-IOPS-limitations}

-* For a volume created by using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers), to increase or decrease IOPS, select a different profile for the volume size.
+* For a volume that was created by using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles#tiers), select a different profile for the volume size to increase or decrease IOPS.
 If the volume size exceeds that of the new IOPS tier profile, you can't change the profile.
-* A [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can expand to the highest allowed by the custom band.
+* A [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom) can expand to the highest value that is allowed by the custom band.
 You can't switch custom bands unless you increase volume size and move to a higher band.
 * Custom IOPS can be adjusted multiple times until the maximum or minimum limit is reached.
 * Maximum IOPS for a volume for all profiles is [48,000 IOPs](/docs/vpc?topic=vpc-block-storage-profiles#tiers).

-### Additional limitations
+### Other limitations
 {: #exp-vols-additional-limitations}

-* When a volume is in transition (for example, the volume is detached while IOPS adjustment is in progress), the volume remains in an _updating_ state until you reattach it to an instance.
-The IOPS expansion then resumes and completes.
+* When a volume is in transition, the volume remains in an _updating_ state until you reattach it to a running instance.
+For example, if the volume is detached while IOPS adjustment is in progress, the IOPS expansion resumes and completes only after the volume is reattached.
-* When you delete an instance, volumes that are marked for auto-deletion are not deleted when IOPS adjustment is underway.
+* When you delete an instance, volumes that are marked for auto-deletion are not deleted while the IOPS adjustment is underway.

 ## Adjust IOPS in the UI
 {: #adjust-vpc-iops-ui-block}